Repurposing Content: 18 Ways to Re-Use Old Content

 Content Format #15: Guest Post

 Guest posting is one of the best strategies to build backlinks and increase brand awareness.
 However, marketers struggle with finding guest post topics.

 Here you have an option to either repurpose existing content or find new topics of importance.

 Converting existing content into a guest post is a wise move because you already have a topic that’s performing well, and you also have access to content.
-You just need to repurpose it, add relevant content, and submit for review.
+You just need to repurpose it, add relevant content, and submit it for review.

-To: Repurpose guest posts to videos, email content, infographics, webinars, case studies, Quora Q/A, social media posts and stories, etc.
+To: Repurpose guest posts to videos, email content, infographics, webinars, case studies, Quora Q/A, social media posts, and stories, etc.